Boi-1da

-The Toronto raised producer has worked with a variety of artists and groups, most notably Drake, Rihanna, Eminem, Jay-Z, Nicki Minaj, Nas, Lana Del Rey, Kanye West and Kendrick Lamar among others.
+He is an in-house producer for Drake's OVO Sound label and has produced for a variety of artists and groups, most notably Drake, Rihanna, Eminem, Jay-Z, Nicki Minaj, Nas, Jack Harlow, Kanye West and Kendrick Lamar among others.
 In 2015, Samuels served as the executive producer for Drake's mixtape If You're Reading This It's Too Late.

 Early life

 Born in Kingston, Jamaica, Samuels moved to Canada when he was three and grew up in the North York and Scarborough districts of Toronto.
 He was also raised in Ajax, Ontario, where he attended Pickering High School.
 His father was a keen listener of dancehall music and so Samuels was brought up listening to Jamaican music.
-At the age of eight, his mother bought him a Casio keyboard, and at the age of 15, a friend had introduced him to FL Studio (formerly Fruity Loops).
+At the age of eight, his mother bought him a Casio keyboard, and at the age of 15, Arun Sellai had introduced him to FL Studio (formerly FruityLoops).
 Without any formal musical training, he started using the FL Studio beat-making program.
 A few years later, he won three consecutive Battle of the Beatmakers championships; because of this accomplishment, he was given a spot in the Battle of the Beatmakers judging panel.

 His first production work was at the age of 18, when he worked on two tracks on a mixtape (Room for Improvement) for Drake.

 Career

-Dr. Dre appeared on the remix of "Set It Off" by Kardinal Offishall, produced by Boi-1da.
+Samuels began his career producing for Canadian actor Drake's early mixtapes, Room for Improvement (2006) and Comeback Season (2007).
+In 2008, he produced "Set It Off" by Canadian rapper Kardinal Offishall, which featured American rap duo Clipse and spawned a remix from American rapper Dr. Dre.
 In an interview with FLOW 93.5, Boi-1da revealed that he was working on beats for Dr. Dre's highly anticipated album, Detox, which was to be released in 2011.
 However, that album was indefinitely shelved, and none of the released or leaked tracks by Dr. Dre featured Boi-1da's production.
 He has since stated that he was working with songwriter Sean Garrett and has submitted tracks for Usher.
-He also worked on Busta Rhymes' Extinction Level Event 2: The Wrath of God.

-In 2010, Boi-1da produced the hit song "Not Afraid" by Eminem, and "hahahaha jk?" from Das Racist's second mixtape Sit Down, Man.
+In 2010, Boi-1da produced his first song to peak the US Billboard Hot 100, "Not Afraid" by Eminem.
+He also produced "hahahaha jk?" from Das Racist's debut album Sit Down, Man the same year.

-Boi-1da assisted with Drake's second album, Take Care, which was released November 15, 2011.
+Boi-1da produced a bulk with Drake's second album, Take Care, which was released November 15, 2011.

 In March 2013, he produced "5AM in Toronto" by Drake, which was later released in Drake's 2019 compilation album, "Care Package".

 Boi-1da worked with rapper Lecrae on his song "Gimme a Second" from his mixtape Church Clothes.
 He also collaborated with rapper Bizzle on his 2013 album The Good Fight3.
 He is also a member of Drake's October's Very Own with Noah "40" Shebib and T-Minus.